MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Frequently Asked Questions ==

-= How do I install a customizer template? =
+= How do I install/import a customizer template? =

 From your WordPress admin navigate to the Genesis > Import/Export menu.
 Click "Choose File" and location your .json customizer template file.
 Click "Upload File and Import".
 You should see